 Imperfections in the almost 200 year old wood floors add character and I love the rolling kitchen island.

 No fireplace?
-Add candles to a mantel to get the glow.
+I love the way Ginny added candles to the mantel and hearth to get a cozy glow.

 Follow the brick path to the old barn.